 Click here for an index to the deeds for 270 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 Albert Locatelli was a building contractor and developer.
 In the 1920s and 1930s, he built and operated a chain of movie theatres.
 In the 1930s and 1940s, he built a number of suburban shopping areas and apartment houses.

 In May of 1954, he applied for (and subsequently received) permission to build two new rooms on the fourth floor level and remodel the penthouse, increasing the occupancy from nine to eleven units.
 Rich and Tucker were the architects for the remodeling.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BINs R-165 and R-181)
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BINs R-165 and R-181)

 In May of 1958, Albert Locatelli applied for (and subsequently received) permission to remodel the building and increase the number of units from eleven to thirteen.
 The remodeling was designed by Clark F. Merrick.
-Plans for the remodeling are included in the City of Boston Blueprints Collections in the Boston Public Library’s Arts Department (reference BIN R-203).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-203).

 Albert Locatelli continued to own and live at 270 Beacon until his death in December of 1964.